learn-co-curriculum/dsc-bias-variance-trade-off-lab/README.md

 ## Plot the training predictions against the actual data (y_hat_train vs. y_train)

 Let's plot our result for the train data.
 Because we have multiple predictors, we can not simply plot the income variable X on the x-axis and target y on the y-axis.
 Lets plot
-- a line showing the diagonal of y_train.
+- A line showing the diagonal of y_train.
 The actual y_train values are on this line
-- next, make a scatter plot that takes the actual y_train on the x-axis and the predictions using the model on the y-axis.
+- Next, make a scatter plot that takes the actual y_train on the x-axis and the predictions using the model on the y-axis.
 You will see points scattered around the line.
 The horizontal distances between the points and the lines are the errors.

 ```python